bwyndham/bwyndham/README.md

 Hi, I’m @bwyndham
-- I’m interested in data science, supply chain, and distributed systems
+- I’m interested in data science, supply chain, and system design
 - I’m currently expanding my data analytics and data science skills in python
 - You can reach me at my website linked in my profile!
 - My pastimes include skiing, rock climbing, reading, and gaming